Bachelor’s degree (or equivalent) in Liberal Arts or Science with at least 210 ECTS credits, or

 Cambridge

-Does the university recognize "other equivalent language certificates"? no
+Does the university recognize "other equivalent language certificates"? yes

 Application & Admission